 Eagle Beach in Aruba is one of the most breathtaking beaches on the island.
 Boasting the widest beach in Aruba and famous for its pristine and soft white sands, Eagle Beach offers a clear, sparkling Caribbean, ample parking, shaded picnic areas, some huts, and a variety of motorized water sports.
-Eagle beach won the 2017 TripAdvisor Traveler Award for 3rd Best Beach in the World, and has won many other rewards throughout the years.
+Eagle beach won the 2017 TripAdvisor Traveler Award for 3rd Best Beach in the World, and has won many other awards throughout the years.

 A few months per year Aruba Eagle Beach is dotted with red and white markers to protect turtle nests.
 The turtles hatch mostly around sunset and at night.
 Four species of sea turtles nest in Aruba - Leatherback, Loggerhead, Green and Hawksbill.
 Turtles can have their nest anywhere on the island, however most nests can be found on Eagle Beach in Aruba.
 Each nest contains some 80 eggs.
 Watching the hatchlings find their way to the ocean conquering the sand and waves is a unique vacation experience in Aruba.